aiida-cusp/aiida-cusp/docs/source/user_guide/datatypes/inputs/poscar.rst

 POSCAR (``cusp.poscar``)
 ------------------------

+Input data type for structure inputs passed to VASP calculations.
-Contrary to a plain structure data type the VaspPoscarData class offers multiple additional attributes like constraints or  atomic velocities
+Contrary to a plain structure data type the :class:`~aiida_cusp.data.VaspPoscarData` class offers multiple additional attributes like constraints or atomic velocities

+.. _user-guide-datatypes-inputs-poscar-initializing:

 Initializing  the class
 ^^^^^^^^^^^^^^^^^^^^^^^